SolBlazeOrg/governance-proposals/proposals/0004-increase-user-airdrops-and-adjust-defi-team-incentives.md

-# SBGP-0004: Increase User Airdrops and Adjust Protocol Team Incentives
+# SBGP-0004: Increase User Airdrops and Adjust DeFi Team Incentives
 SolBlaze would like to propose a change to the BlazeStake airdrops where user airdrops are increased by replacing the airdrop allocation to DeFi teams with a rewards multiplier system.
 This change will not decrease airdrops or emissions for users.

 ## Proposed Change